Wednesday Sector Laggards: Technology & Communications, Healthcare

-In afternoon trading on Wednesday, Technology & Communications stocks are the worst performing sector, showing a 1.7% loss.
-Within that group, Etsy Inc (Symbol: ETSY) and ServiceNow Inc (Symbol: NOW) are two large stocks that are lagging, showing a loss of 12.1% and 5.1%, respectively.
-Among technology ETFs, one ETF following the sector is the Technology Select Sector SPDR ETF (Symbol: XLK), which is down 2.0% on the day, and up 0.07% year-to-date.
-Etsy Inc, meanwhile, is up 17.74% year-to-date, and ServiceNow Inc, is down 5.29% year-to-date.
-NOW makes up approximately 1.2% of the underlying holdings of XLK.
+Looking at the sectors faring worst as of midday Wednesday, shares of Technology & Communications companies are underperforming other sectors, higher by 0.2%.
+Within that group, Micron Technology Inc. (Symbol: MU) and Twitter Inc (Symbol: TWTR) are two large stocks that are lagging, showing a loss of 3.7% and 3.5%, respectively.
+Among technology ETFs, one ETF following the sector is the Technology Select Sector SPDR ETF (Symbol: XLK), which is flat on the day on the day, and up 0.06% year-to-date.
+Micron Technology Inc., meanwhile, is up 14.40% year-to-date, and Twitter Inc is up 20.33% year-to-date.
+MU makes up approximately 1.2% of the underlying holdings of XLK.

-The next worst performing sector is the Healthcare sector, showing a 1.4% loss.
-Among large Healthcare stocks, DexCom Inc (Symbol: DXCM) and Idexx Laboratories, Inc. (Symbol: IDXX) are the most notable, showing a loss of 6.5% and 5.7%, respectively.
-One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is down 0.8% in midday trading, and down 0.58% on a year-to-date basis.
-DexCom Inc, meanwhile, is down 0.86% year-to-date, and Idexx Laboratories, Inc., is down 0.12% year-to-date.
-Combined, DXCM and IDXX make up approximately 1.9% of the underlying holdings of XLV.
+The next worst performing sector is the Healthcare sector, up 0.5%.
+Among large Healthcare stocks, Hologic Inc (Symbol: HOLX) and PerkinElmer, Inc. (Symbol: PKI) are the most notable, showing a loss of 4.5% and 4.0%, respectively.
+One ETF closely tracking Healthcare stocks is the Health Care Select Sector SPDR ETF (XLV), which is up 0.5% in midday trading, and up 0.49% on a year-to-date basis.
+Hologic Inc, meanwhile, is down 5.73% year-to-date, and PerkinElmer, Inc., is down 15.65% year-to-date.
+Combined, HOLX and PKI make up approximately 0.8% of the underlying holdings of XLV.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: